TheLuomamr/ThePortfolio/README.md

-Mark R. Luoma
+# Mark R. Luoma

-My Personal Portfolio
+### My personal portfolio touching on who I am and what I do.